binary-com/daily-report/_posts/en/2018-08-22-Risk-Fights-Back-22-Aug-18.md

 The USD/CAD retains its bearish bias, while the USD/CHF dropped heavily yesterday, cementing three gains of heavy gains.
 The Swissy giving back this morning though.

-The yen pairs are higher, led by the GBP/JPY which is up 0.20% today and 2.89% on the month.
+The yen pairs are higher, led by the GBP/JPY which is up 0.20% today and 2.89% on the week.
 The AUD/JPY and EUR/JPY are following a similar trend.

 ## Coming up today